The nature of grower Champagne

-Let’s take a closer look at the sustainable farming practices that give fatcork bubbles their signature pop.
+An up-close look at the sustainable farming practices that give grower Champagne its signature pop.

 Fatcork growers engage in sustainable agriculture, an umbrella term for a diverse group of practices that includes both organic and biodynamic farming.
 The common thread through these practices is their reliance on natural processes that recycle nutrients on site, reducing or eliminating the need for non-renewable resources.
 Fatcork growers take care of the land by repurposing water, harvesting rainwater, building soils organically with compost and manure, creating biodiversity with bees, plants and animals, and using tea-like infusions made from herbs, leaves, roots and berries instead of conventional pesticides.